 Tramadol vs Other Analgesics

-Tramadol hydrochloride is an orally active, centrally acting analgesic with a dual mechanism of action introduced in July 1994.
+Tramadol hydrochloride is an orally active, centrally acting analgesic with a dual mechanism of action.
 It has been used in post-surgical pain, obstetric pain, and chronic pain of mechanical and neurogenic origin.
-Analgesic tolerance is not a significant problem, and psychological dependence and euphoric effects are minimal.

 Unlike other opioids, tramadol has no clinically relevant effects on respiratory or cardiovascular parameters.
 Tramadol may prove particularly useful in patients with poor cardiopulmonary function, including the elderly, the obese and smokers, in patients with impaired hepatic or renal function, and in patients in whom nonsteroidal anti-inflammatory drugs are not recommended or need to be used with caution.